-This article provides background information about the Internet firewall for your account.
+This article provides background information about using the Internet firewall to secure Internet traffic for your account.

 For more information about configuring the Internet firewall, see Managing Internet Firewall Rules.